mndk0076/mndk0076.github.io/README.md

 ### 3.1.8 Case Construction
 ---------------------------
+#### Image 4: A collection of pictures showcasing the CAD model (cream) and the real-life model (brown) of the case from various angles
 ![Case](https://github.com/ssehra/ssehra.github.io/blob/master/case_collage.PNG)
-*Image 4: A collage showcasing the CAD model (cream) and the real-life model (brown) of the case from various angles*

 ### 3.2 Application Development
 -------------------------------